Ace0777/project-manager/README.md

 # Project Manager

 ## Funcionalidades
-- Gerenciar tarefas em diferentes status (To Do, In Progress, Done)
+- Gerenciar tarefas em diferentes status (To Do, In Progress, Done), Atualizando tanto a Api no back quanto a visualização no front
 - Interface de usuário em estilo Kanban

 ## Tecnologias Utilizadas